LauraArmstrong.studio

 I cherish the time spent with my blacksmith friends and hope to continue finding reasons to work together.

 ‘Unleashed’ is made from 5/8” square steel bar and measures 49” tall x 34” wide x 24” deep when assembled and weighs 23 pounds.
-When disassembled, the sculpture's seven pieces fit handily in a case for transport.
+When disassembled, the sculpture's seven pieces fit handily in a slender case for transport.

 'Interwoven' kinetic sculpture